 In March of 2017, the historic-preservation contracting team at Akana was selected to help execute the preservation work and make sure that it is carried out with the sensitivity to the historic resources.
 Akana is a Native-American-owned, Northwest-based, professional services firm that helps clients plan, design, engineer, and manage projects in the built environment.
 Akana will be with the Historic Preservation Project for the duration, helping the joint PWB/community team efficiently bundle, contract for, and manage the many individual tasks that need doing on Tabor.

-Reservoir 1 south wall after concrete reconstruction.
+Reservoir 1 south wall restoration complete.

 Construction activities to repair and rebuild the historic features of the reservoirs in Mt.
 Tabor Park will begin in November 2017.
 The areas impacted are the reservoir loop walkway around Reservoir 1 and the concrete stairway on the dam face between Reservoirs 5 and 6.